Susceptibility of Continual Learning Against Adversarial Attacks: Abstract

 \section{Abstract}

-The recent advances in continual (incremental or lifelong) learning have concentrated on the prevention of forgetting that can lead to catastrophic consequences, but there are two outstanding challenges that must be addressed.
-The first is the evaluation of the robustness of the proposed methods.
-The second is ensuring the security of learned tasks remains largely unexplored.
-This paper presents a comprehensive study of the susceptibility of the continually learned tasks (including both current and previously learned tasks) that are vulnerable to forgetting.
-Such vulnerability of tasks against adversarial attacks raises profound issues in data integrity and privacy.
-We consider all three scenarios (i.e, task-incremental leaning, domain-incremental learning and class-incremental learning) of continual learning and explore three regularization-based experiments, three replay-based experiments, and one hybrid technique based on the reply and exemplar approach.
-We examine the robustness of these methods.
-In particular, we consider cases where we demonstrate that any class belonging to the current or previously learned tasks is prone to misclassification.
-Our observations, we identify potential limitations in continual learning approaches against adversarial attacks.
-Our empirical study recommends that the research community consider the robustness of the proposed continual learning approaches and invest extensive efforts in mitigating catastrophic forgetting.
+Recent continual learning approaches have primarily focused on mitigating catastrophic forgetting.
+Nevertheless, two critical areas have remained relatively unexplored: 1) evaluating the robustness of proposed methods and 2) ensuring the security of learned tasks.
+This paper investigates the susceptibility of continually learned tasks, including current and previously acquired tasks, to adversarial attacks.
+Specifically, we have observed that any class belonging to any task can be easily targeted and misclassified as the desired target class of any other task.
+Such susceptibility or vulnerability of learned tasks to adversarial attacks raises profound concerns regarding data integrity and privacy.
+To assess the robustness of continual learning approaches, we consider continual learning approaches in all three scenarios, i.e., task-incremental learning, domain-incremental learning, and class-incremental learning.
+In this regard, we explore the robustness of three regularization-based methods, three replay-based approaches, and one hybrid technique that combines replay and exemplar approaches.
+We empirically demonstrated that in any setting of continual learning, any class, whether belonging to the current or previously learned tasks, is susceptible to misclassification.
+Our observations identify potential limitations of continual learning approaches against adversarial attacks and highlight that current continual learning algorithms could not be suitable for deployment in real-world settings.

 \keywords{Continual learning, Vulnerable continual learning, Adversarial attacks, False memory formation}